Sixth Kalima Radde Kufr In English: Understanding Its Meaning and Significance

 How often should the Sixth Kalima be recited?

-While there is no fixed number of times the Sixth Kalima should be recited, it is recommended that it be included in daily prayers and moments of self-reflection.
+While there is no fixed number of times the Sixth Kalima should be recited, it should be included in daily prayers and moments of self-reflection.
 Regular recitation helps reinforce one’s faith and commitment to Islamic teachings.

 Can the Sixth Kalima be recited in English?